JayshreeJogdand/JayshreeJogdand/README.md

 - 👋 Hi, I’m @JayshreeJogdand
 - 👀 I’m interested in ...
-Data Analysis and Machine Learning
+Web Development , Data Analysis and Machine Learning
 - 🌱 I’m currently learning ...
 Pandas and numpy
 - 💞️ I’m looking to collaborate on ...
 Data analysis Projects
 - 📫 You can reach me at my linkedin www.linkedin.com/in/jayshree-jogdand-6a8312312